(function() { var c = -->

 14. Taar taar baj raha (School Master/1959) Vasant Desai/Kavi Pradeep

 If you thought Kavi Pradeep only wrote patriotic songs, think again.
 And Vasant Desai is not an unknown name among Hindi film music aficionados.
-Remade from the original Telugu, director Panthalu decided to act too - as the second lead, with Kamini Kadam.
+Remade from the original Telugu, director Panthalu decided to act too.
+The second lead was Jawahar Kaul with Kamini Kadam.
 (Karan Dewan and Shakila played the leads.)
 A lesser known song, yes, and a simple one, both composition and lyrics, so why is it included when there are so many better known ones out there?
 Because it does grow on you.

 15. Mausam beeta jaaye (Do Bigha Zameen/1953) Salil Choudhary/Shailendra